 - A Transloadit Heroku Addon (beta) is in the works.
-If you host on Heroku you can add fantastic file uploading & encoding with a click of a button.
-Heroku will send the invoices so you only have 1 vendor to deal with.
+If you host on Heroku, you can add fantastic file uploading & encoding with just the click of a button.
+Heroku will send the invoices, so you only have one vendor to deal with.

 2. Some great new features

 Assembliesby form field, which allows you to filter Assembliesby a certain characteristic that you have full control over.

 - You can now wrap up encoding results in one file using the new /file/compress